Q. Is the Rotherham Hospital and Community Charity an official charity?

 We appreciate every donation, however big or small.
 Donations can be designated to a specific ward or department, if donors wish to do so.
 If you do have a preference and would like your donation to support somewhere specific, you can let us know when you make your donation.

 However, giving money without imposing restrictions means we can allocate your donation to where the money will really make a difference to patient care at Rotherham Hospital and in the community.
 It also ensures we can improve the services in the hospital which are used by any patient or visitor.

 Q. Can I say what I want the money to be spent on?

 We would love to hear your ideas about what equipment and resources could improve the experience patients of all ages have when being cared for at Rotherham Hospital and in the community.

-However, please bear in mind that we do follow strict guidelines set by the Association of NHS Charities and the Charity Commission about what we can spend the money you raise on.
+However, please bear in mind that we do follow strict guidelines set by the Charity Commission about what we can spend the money you raise on.